Outdoor Flea Market

 But first, I’ll recap some moments in the morning Dachi and I had together before going to the Narikala Fortress!

-Walking up to Peace Bridge:
+Walking up to Peace Bridge

-View of the Kura River from the bridge:
+View of Kura River

-Before I sign off on this blog….I’d like to share a few moments I had the evening before…walking from my sulpher bath back to my hotel.
+Before I sign off on this blog, I’d like to share a few moments I had the evening before while walking from my sulphur bath back to my hotel.
 I was super relaxed and took in every moment of this walk.

-Setting sun behind Narikala Fortress and Mother Georgia:
+Setting Sun Behind Narikala Fortress and Mother Georgia

-It wouldn’t have been half the fun it it weren’t for my amazing tour guide – Dachi – he get’s his own blog!! 🙂
+It wouldn’t have been half the fun it it weren’t for my amazing tour guide – Dachi – he get’s his own blog!

 You sure did a wonderful job of bringing Tbilisi, Georgia into our lives.

 Hope you bought one of the elderly artist whose paintings of Georgian people was intense, rich with both detail and emotion.
 I love this type of painting.
 Love ya xoxoxoxoxo